If you are interested in helping create this year’s Jack or in building a beast to bring to the festival please email

 Jack In The Green is a quite separate and relatively modern folk custom which could have roots in all sorts of folk tales.
 Lady Raglan acknowledged the possibility of similarities between the Green Man, Jack in the Green, the King of May and even the original tradition of Robin Hood.
 Jack is believed to have evolved from a C17th May Day tradition in which milkmaids carried milk pails on their heads decorated with metal plate/mugs and garlands.
-By the latter half of the C18th the tradition had been taken over by chimney sweeps and their processions became very raucous affairs.
+By the latter half of the C18th the tradition had been taken over by chimney sweeps, the conical stack of pots and pans evolved into as walking bush (see below left) and their processions became very raucous affairs.
 Modern Jacks are made from a tall conical wicker framework decorated with green foliage and streamers, often crowned with a floral design.
-He iappears in a procession accompanied by musicians and other characters.
-Our 2019 Jack is shown below.
-Jack is now treated as a herald of Summer who must be summoned from his Winter slumber and paraded around to announce the onset of Spring before being ritually torn apart to ensure a good Summer.
+He is accompanied by musicians and other characters.
+Jack has now evolved into a herald of Summer who must be summoned from his Winter slumber and paraded around to announce the onset of Spring before being ritually torn apart to ensure a good Summer.
 All completely made up but still good fun.

 In recent years there has been a big revival of Green Man and Jack In The Green celebrations although the two traditions have incorrectly been conflated.
 Most modern Jacks have an ornamental face mask replacing the original openings through which the face of the carrier inside was visible.
 We introduced our giant Jack in 2019 and his partner Jill in 2022.
 Her outfit reflects that of the original milkmaids and her son appears as a sweep so we are unique in the UK in having all three versions the Jack tradition included in our day as shown on the left